Is It Really "Sushi Grade"?

 You've likely seen the term "sushi grade" or "sashimi grade" fish in restaurants and grocery stores.
 But here's the truth: there's no official, regulated standard for this term in the United States.
 It's a marketing term, not a guarantee of safety.

-Why Freezing is Essential (Except for Tuna)
+Why Freezing Is Essential (Except for Tuna)

 The primary concern with consuming raw fish is the risk of parasites.
 To mitigate this risk, the U.S. Food and Drug Administration (FDA) recommends freezing fish intended for raw consumption.